iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > Asked me for my credit card why?.
 Why is not the new south Wales app ok to use.<br> :date: __2021-02-24 04:22:07__

-> Slow to load, my history has no check ins, so does it even work?
-Isn't it supposed to keep a record of where I have checked in?<br> :date: __2021-02-23 02:03:11__

-> ACT Health, why do you check in but not check out, like the NSW app?
-If something does happen you have no idea if a person spent 10 mins or 2 hrs at a place.
-To stop people forgetting to log out, how bout a popup asking if you are still there 2-3 hrs after checking in if not already logged out?<br> :date: __2021-02-11 22:05:59__

 #### 1-star reviews